This blog post is from November 30th of last year. I figured it was worth a rerun.

-1. Make Lists: Lists of things that need to be done.
+1. Make Lists: Lists of things that you need, or want to do.
 I have a baking list, house cleaning list and a gift-giving list (actually, I have a gift giving app this year which I love!).
-Okay, now throw them all away.
-Just kidding.
+Okay, now throw them all away, just kidding.
 Prioritize those lists.
 Delegate and let some things go.
 Find shortcuts.
 And, don't be a perfectionist.
 There's no room for perfectionism in a chronically ill person's life.

 8. Find "me" time: Whatever it is that you enjoy doing, keep doing it.
-I love to read and I usually try to read some holiday themed fiction books.
-If you are crafty, find a small project you can work on.
+I love to read, and I usually try to read some holiday-themed fiction books.
+If you are crafty, find a small project you can do.
 Watch holiday specials and those Hallmark Christmas movies (even if you know how they are going to end).
-Anything that gives you pleasure and keeps your mind off all that you need to do and how you are really feeling, is worth doing.
+Anything that gives you pleasure and keeps your mind off all that you need to do and how you are really feeling is worth doing.

 9, Make time for your spouse or significant other if you have one: It's so important to keep communicating, especially if you aren't feeling so well.
 Be honest about how you are feeling and ask for help when you need it.
 Go on inexpensive "dates".
 Drive around and look at the Christmas lights, stop for some hot chocolate, attend a Christmas program together.
 Just enjoy each others company.

-10. Remember the reason for the season: It's so easy to get caught up in the baking, partying, shopping, decorating, etc, but that's not really what it's all about.
-If you are a religious person, keep attending church services and attend the holiday special programs.
+10. Remember the reason for the season: It's so easy to get caught up in the baking, partying, shopping, decorating, etc., but that's not really what it's all about.
+If you are a religious person, keep attending church services and go to the special holiday programs.
 If you're unable to attend, watch or listen to services online.
 Chances are if your church doesn't offer online services, another one in your area does.
 Listen to religious Christmas songs along with the pop tunes.
 If you aren't particularly religious or are an unbeliever, find other ways to nurture your spiritual side.
 Meditate, attend holiday community events, just find peace somehow.

 Well, there you have it.
 I hope you found something you can take away from the list.
 No doubt, you've heard some of these before.
 But, it never hurts to hear them again.